AntonG10/Antonios-Catering-Resturant/readme.md

 \*I Created a month and day array and use these to populate the store offer.

-\*I used the AccWeather API to generate Louisville weather conditions inserting this into the
+\*I used the AccWeather API to generate Louisville weather conditions inserting this into the webpages main image.

- webpages main image.
+\*I've implemented regex to validate and display correctly form name, email and telephone inputs.
+I use bootstrap tool tips as form field guides and alerts if fields are entered correctly or not.